A

 In my craft or sullen art: Dylan Thomas

-In no Strange Land: Francis Thompson
+In No Strange Land: Francis Thompson

 In Railway Halls, on Pavements Near the Traffic: Stephen Spender